syafiqmuda/Smart-Air-Cooler/README.md

 ## A. PROJECT SUMMARY

-**Smart Air Cooling:** Person/Moving/face Detection using Deep Learning
+**Smart Air Cooling:** Implemetation of IoT for face Detection using arduino, OpenCV and haarcascade

 **Team Members:**
 - Mohammad Syafiq Bin Enchek Muda 	(B031910178)